 Multi-Options since we want to allow a multi select.
 Add

 Stories as the type of source you want to use.
 To only show content entries from the Categories folder we will configure the Path to folder of stories with

 categories/.
+Make sure to select Use UID instead of ID otherwise you would end up with the numeric ID rather than the UID.
 Do not forget to press Save Schema at the top right corner to save your content-type schema.

 Choose your Categories

 You should now be able to see a multi-select with your category entries.
 Let’s select the categories you want and press Save.

 If we now access a single post we should see a field